If you came to this page directly, you might wish to read a page with an introduction to this section and a map of Val di Chiana first.

 For a long time the town was known as Castello della Pieve because of its fortified aspect and a tower is the symbol of the town (it can be seen in the image used as background for this page).
 Torre Civica or del Pubblico was erected in the XIIth century and made taller in the XIVth century.
 It was the symbol of the attempts made by the inhabitants to establish an independent Comune (town-state).
 The Rocca is instead a symbol of the domination by Perugia as it was built in 1326 to house a garrison of that town.

 CittÓ della Pieve is a town of brick, rather than of stone as many towns of Central Italy are.
 This because it had several brickyards.
-In 1250, after a failed rebellion against Perugia, it was obliged by the latter to provide bricks for paving its vast main square.
+In 1250, after a failed rebellion against Perugia, it was obliged by the latter to provide bricks for paving its main squares.

 In 1550 Ascanio della Corgna was appointed governor of CittÓ della Pieve by his uncle Pope Julius III.
-In 1555 Ascanio was removed from this position by Pope Paul IV, but in 1563 the town was assigned to him as a fiefdom in addition to Castiglione.
-In the following year however the inhabitants of CittÓ della Pieve obtained permission to return to the direct administration of the Papal State.
+In 1555 Ascanio was removed from this position by Pope Paul IV, but in 1563 the town was assigned to him as a fiefdom in addition to Castiglione del Lago.
+In the following year however the inhabitants of CittÓ della Pieve managed to return to the direct administration of the Papal State.

 Palazzo della Corgna: (left) courtyard; (centre) Vth century BC Etruscan obelisk; (right) loggia